From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Experiments

-The performance gain on the HotpotQA dataset is relatively modest, which can be attributed to its lower complexity.
-Since HotpotQA only consists two-hop questions, it demands less on the inherent reasoning capabilities of LLMs, thus narrowing the gap among all methods.
-In contrast, EviPath's advantage is pronounced on the more complex MuSiQue dataset with various types of 2-to-4 hops questions, especially over policy gradient optimization-based baselines~(e.g. Search-R1).
-This highlights a key limitation of RL: without a foundational ability to solve a problem, an agent cannot acquire the positive rewards needed for self-improvement. \textbf{\textit{To sum, our findings suggest that the primary bottleneck in training powerful question answering agents may not be the learning algorithm or model scale, but the availability of high-quality, process-level supervision signal.}}
+The modest gains on HotpotQA stem from its simpler 2-hop questions, which place fewer demands on reasoning capabilities for LLMs.
+In contrast, EviPath excels on the complex MuSiQue dataset with 2-to-4 hop questions, significantly outperforming RL baselines like Search-R1~\citep{Search-R1}.
+This highlights a key limitation of RL: without a foundational ability to solve a problem, an agent cannot acquire the positive rewards needed for self-improvement.
+To summarize, \textbf{\textit{the primary barrier to powerful RAG agents is the scarcity of high-quality, process-level supervision signals, rather than model scale or learning algorithms.}}